fabiogueunige/EmbeddedSys/README.md

 ```

 For the output, I do the duale, I associate the pin to a specific funcionality
-- *remappable Out Pin = Functionality (Pheriperal Output)*
+- **remappable Out Pin = Functionality (Pheriperal Output)**.
-for exampe, I want to assciate the U1TX on RP104
+For exampe, I want to assciate the U1TX on RP104

 ```c
 RP0R11bits.RP104R = 1 // 1 = U1TX
 ```

+- Example of remmaping the pin RE8 connected to button 2 with the interrupt INT1.
+IN this case is a case when the value arrive, press the button e wite activate a flag of the input, so we associate the  function INT1 eith the remappable out pin associate at this pin, that is R88, 0x58 in hesadecimal.\
 RPINR0bits.INT1R = 0x58; // 0x58 is 88 in hexadecimal connecting to remappable pin

+## UART RS232
+About remappable pin:

+- When trasmitt I associate the pin to a specific functionality.
+- When I receive I read the value that arrived on the pin and I associate it to a register.